tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Korea, then leaving academia again.

-Every time I thought the plot was starting to make sense, life reminded me that there was no plot.
+Every time I thought the plot was beginning to make sense, life reminded me that there was no plot.

 Just decisions.